Einstein solvmanifolds as submanifolds of symmetric spaces: Preliminaries

 \section{Preliminaries}

 Our first observation is that one can reduce to the study of metric Lie algebras, that is Lie algebras endowed with an inner product.
+We explain this below.
+Note, throughout the paper, we will denote Lie groups by their capital, Roman letter and the corresponding Lie algebras by their lower case, mathfraktur letter.

 Recall, simply-connected Lie groups with left-invariant metrics are in one-to-one correspondence with Lie algebras with inner products.
 If one has an isomorphic, isometric embedding $\phi: S \to T(n,\mathbb R)$, then one immediately has the induced homomorphism between their Lie algebras

 which is an isomorphism onto its image and which preserves the inner product on the Lie algebra, i.e.